Math-305, Numerical Methods & Matrices

 Dr. Kevin G. TeBeest

-As always, rework the examples I worked in class before attempting the homework.
+As always, rework my class examples SUCCESSFULLY ON YOUR OWN before attempting the homework.

 This is a running assignment.
 Work through these problems AS we cover each method.